-Note: Many words is this article have variant spellings, depending on their Náhuatl, Latin, Spanish, or English origin.
+Note: Many words have variant spellings depending on their Náhuatl, Latin, Spanish, or English origin.

 3 Monsignor Eduardo Chávez.
 Our Lady of Guadalupe and St. Juan Diego: The Historical Evidence.
 Translation by Carmen Treviño and Veronica Montaño.
 (Lanham, Maryland: Rowman & Littlefield, 2006), 1-30, 89-125.